-Sections of the L3 cache, known as portions, can be independently powered down to reduce RAM leakage power.
-When the full L3 cache capacity is not required, for example small memory footprint workloads, the L3 cache size can be reduced by powering down one or more of these portions.
+Sections of the L3 cache that are known as portions, can be independently powered down to reduce RAM leakage power.

+When all the L3 cache capacity is not required, then the L3 cache size can be reduced by powering down one or more of these portions.
+For instance, for small memory footprint workloads.